msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Replaces the Flak Launcher system, using the following profile, mostly taken from a suggestion from [Kai Tave](https://kaitave.itch.io/):
     > Flak Launcher - Main Cannon, Smart, Range 15, 3 Explosive Damage - On Attack: If the target if flying, they must succeed on a Hull save or immediately land (this counts as falling without any damage), and additionally become Slowed and can’t fly until the end of their next turn.
   * This replacement provides the Barbarossa with a utility option for its Main mounts, while also making the effect more consistent by always occurring on attack and targeting a different save than Agility, which is typically the strongest HASE skill for flying NPCs.
 Kai's original design had the "landing effect" only occur on a hit; I changed the landing effect to "On Attack" to bypass the common "you miss" effects that flying NPCs typically have (like Ace's Barrel Roll).

+### HA Sherman

+#### Reactor Stabilizer

+* Replace the effect with the following:
+    > "If an instance of Heat would make you Overheat, you gain Immunity to any damage that would be caused by that instance of Heat."
+  * With the removal of Overheating checks, Reactor Stabilizer has an opportunity to be more than a simple reroll to avoid Exposed.
+This change means that a mech equipped with this system could use a risky, high self-heat option, overheat themselves, and not take excessive overheating damage as a result.

 ### HA Tokugawa